braze-inc/braze-docs/_docs/_home/contributing.md

 # Contributing to Braze Docs

 > Thanks for contributing to Braze Docs!
-Every Tuesday and Thursday we merge community contributions into the `master` branch and deploy them to Braze Docs.
-Use this guide to get your changes merged during our next deploy.
+Every Tuesday and Thursday, we merge community contributions into the `master` branch and deploy them to Braze Docs.
+Use this guide to get your changes merged during our next deployment.

 ## Getting started